Quarto (RMarkdown)

 Course description

-In the two day WGS course you will be introduced to the basics of starting an R Project in RMarkdown: how to setup a decent file structure, how to import data and how to process them and how to export the results.
+In this two-day WGS course (formerly known as RMarkdown) you will be introduced to the basics of starting an R Project in Quarto: how to setup a decent file structure, how to import data and how to process them and how to export the results.
 Some example data will be used but it will also be possible to work on your own data.
 The course will have many practical assignments.

 Requirements: knowledge about R, e.g. the VLAG course “Introduction to R” by Jos Hageman or the PE&RC course “Ïntroduction to R and R Studio”.